 for which the broad criteria for participation are being over 30 and having had two doses of OAZ, Pfizer or Moderna.

-I didn't pass the online screening checks.
-Possibly because to the question asking if I had had covid-19 I answered "not sure" (since I wasn't able to get tested in March 2020).
+I did not pass the online screening checks.
+Possibly because to the question asking if I had had Covid-19 I answered "not sure" (since I was not able to get tested in March 2020).

 2021-07-18: "Freedom" Tomorrow

 Most of the rules re social distancing, mask wearing, etc, are being lifted in England tomorrow.